MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-create-workflows-from-workflow-templates.md

 author: SorenGP

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
-ms.date: 10/01/2019
+ms.date: 04/01/2021
-ms.author: sgroespe
+ms.author: edupont

 ---
 # Create Workflows from Workflow Templates
 To save time when creating new workflows, you can create workflows from workflow templates.

- Workflow templates are non-editable workflows that exist in the generic version of [!INCLUDE[d365fin](includes/d365fin_md.md)].
+ Workflow templates are non-editable workflows that exist in the generic version of [!INCLUDE[prod_short](includes/prod_short.md)].
 The codes for workflow templates that are added by Microsoft are prefixed with “MS-“.

- Another way to quickly create a workflow is to import an existing workflow that you have on a file outside of [!INCLUDE[d365fin](includes/d365fin_md.md)].
+ Another way to quickly create a workflow is to import an existing workflow that you have on a file outside of [!INCLUDE[prod_short](includes/prod_short.md)].
 For more information, see [Export and Import Workflows](across-how-to-export-and-import-workflows.md).

 On the **Workflow** page, you create a workflow by listing the involved steps on the lines.
 Each step consists of a workflow event, moderated by event conditions, and a workflow response, moderated by response options.
 You define workflow steps by filling fields on workflow lines from fixed lists of event and response values representing scenarios that are supported by the application code.
 For more information, see [Create Workflows](across-how-to-create-workflows.md).